 Thomas Hart Benton (1889-1975)

-Thomas Hart Benton authentication from $175.
-Thomas Hart Benton appraisal from $25.
-Thomas Hart Benton certificates of authenticity (COA).
-Thomas Hart Benton analysis, research, scientific tests, full authentications.
+We perform Thomas Hart Benton art authentication, appraisal, certificates of authenticity (COA), analysis, research, scientific tests, full art authentications.
 We will help you sell your Thomas Hart Benton or we will sell it for you.

 Thomas Hart Benton was an American painter and muralist of the Regionalist art movement.
 Benton was born in Neosho, Missouri to a family of politicians and powerbrokers.
 Benton was named after his great-uncle Thomas Hart Bent, one of the first United States Senators from Missouri.

 Though Benton’s family home was in Missouri, the family spent much time in Washington DC.
 Benton rebelled against his family’s wishes fro him to follow a political career path and chose to follow his dreams of becoming an artist.
 Benton’s first exposure to art was through his job as a cartoonist for the Joplin American newspaper in Missouri.